 - 3 Tbsp cacao butter

-- 10 drops each of Peppermint and Eucalyptus oil (feel free to experiment with different essential oil blends here!)
+- 10 drops tea tree oil (feel free to experiment with different essential oil blends here!)

 - 2 tsp Real Mushrooms Chaga extract